 •require the respondent to attend counselling;

-•revoke any licence/permit to carry or use firearms.
+•revoke or suspend any licence/permit to carry or use firearms.

 If the court decides to make an intervention order, the court must consider whether to include an exclusion condition (s 82).
 The FVPA prescribes the circumstances the court must examine before making an order.
 There are cross-references to residential tenancy laws and to accommodation provided by the Department of Health and Human Services.
 In addition, there are extra circumstances for the court to consider if the respondent to such an exclusion condition is a child (s 83).
 Also, the FVPA sets out procedures for orders relating to personal property (ss 86–88), family law (ss 89–93) and counselling (ss 129, 130).